Queries return entities matching certain criteria. In greenDAO you can formulate queries with raw SQL, or more easily with the QueryBuilder API.

 Writing SQL can be difficult and is prone to errors which are only noticed at run time.
 The QueryBuilder class lets you build custom queries for your entities without SQL and helps detect errors already at compile time.

-Example: Query for all users with the first name “Joe” ordered by their last name.
+Simple condition example: Query for all users with the first name “Joe”, ordered by last name:

 Nested conditions example: Get users with the first name “Joe” that are born in October 1970 or later.

 Let’s say we have a user’s birthday as separate properties for year, month, and day.
-Then, we could express the the condition in a more formal way: First name is "Joe" AND (year of birth is greater than 1970 OR (year of birth is 1970 AND month of birth is equal to or greater than 10 (October).
+Then, we could express the condition in a more formal way: First name is "Joe" AND (year of birth is greater than 1970 OR (year of birth is 1970 AND month of birth is equal to or greater than 10)) (the 10th month, October).

 Limit, Offset, and Pagination

-Sometimes you only need a subset of a query, for example the first 10 elements to display in the UI.
+Sometimes you only need a subset of a query, for example the first 10 elements to display in your user interface.
 This is especially helpful (and resourceful) when you have a high number of entities and you cannot limit the result using “where” statements only.
-QueryBuilder has methods to define a limit and an offset:
+QueryBuilder<T> has methods to define a limit and an offset:

 Query and LazyList

-If you expect multiple entities as a query result, you use one of the list… methods:
+If you expect multiple entities as a query result, use one of the following methods:

 Executing Queries multiple times

-The following example uses a Query object to fetch users with Joe as a first name born in 1970:
+// fetch users with Joe as a first name born in 1970